 Our Board has overall responsibility for risk oversight with a focus on the more significant risks facing the Company.
-The Board of Directors reviews and oversees the Company's enterprise risk management ("ERM") program, which is a company-wide program designed to effectively and efficiently identify and assess management's visibility into critical company risks and to facilitate the incorporation of risk considerations into decision making, including financial information and compliance risks, economic and environmental risks, risks related to real estate and operations, and cybersecurity risks.
+The Board reviews and oversees the Company's enterprise risk management ("ERM") program, which is a company-wide program designed to effectively and efficiently identify and assess management's visibility into critical company risks and to facilitate the incorporation of risk considerations into decision making, including financial information and compliance risks, economic and environmental risks, risks related to real estate and operations, and cybersecurity risks.
 The ERM program does this by clearly defining risks facing the Company and bringing together executive management to discuss these risks.
-This promotes visibility and constructive dialogue around risk at the executive management and Board levels, and facilitate appropriate risk response strategies.
-During the year, as part of the ERM program, management and the Board of Directors jointly discuss major risks that face our business.
+This promotes visibility and constructive dialogue around risk at the executive management and Board levels, and facilitates appropriate risk response strategies.
+During the year, as part of the ERM program, Company management and the Board jointly discuss major risks that face our business.
+Further, given the importance of the Chief Executive Officer to the success of the Company and generation of stockholder value, the Board ensures that the Company is developing and nurturing a pipeline of senior talent, including one or more individuals capable of becoming the Chief Executive Officer.